Morwenn/cpp-sort/doc/sorter-traits.md

 using iterator_category = typename sorter_traits<Sorter>::iterator_category;
 ```

-Some tools needs to know which category of iterators a sorting algorithm
+Some tools need to know which category of iterators a sorting algorithm
 can work with.
 Therefore, a well-defined sorter provides one of the standard
 library [iterator tags](http://en.cppreference.com/w/cpp/iterator/iterator_tags)
 in order to document that.